 It is aptly named as it promotes relaxation in your body (allowing your body to focus on tasks such as digestion) through deep breathing and focusing your mind on the present moment.

 If you’re in the second category…well, you’re not the only one!
 So many people hear the benefits of meditating and often seek it out for mental health purposes but don’t know where to begin.

-It cannot be very safe.
+It cannot be very safe, and it is best to use wander prevention.
 And it can feel like you’re doing it wrong if your mind is constantly drifting to random thoughts.